atomicdata-dev/atomic-data-docs/src/roadmap.md

 - **Improved modelling tools** (2022-Q4).
 Makes it even easier to create Classes and define Properties.
 - **Video(s) about Atomic Data** (2022-Q4).
 Explain what Atomic Data is, why we're doing this, and how to get started.
 - **[Atomic-server plugins](https://github.com/atomicdata-dev/atomic-data-rust/issues/73)** (2023).
 Let developers design new features without having to make PRs in Atomic-Server, and let users install apps without re-compiling (or even restarting) anything.
+- **Use case: headless CMS** (2023).
+Use Atomic-Server to host and edit data that is being read by a front-end JAMSTACK type of tool, such as NextJS or SvelteKit.
 - **Atomic-browser plugins** (2023).
 Create new views for Classes.
 - **1.0 release** (2024).
 Mark the specification, the server [(tracking issue)](https://github.com/atomicdata-dev/atomic-data-rust/milestone/5) and the browser as _stable_.
 It is possible that the Spec will become 1.0 before any implementation is stable.